About this Audit

 In order to examine each of the processes above, we needed a contract of sufficient length and complexity.
 The Government of Alberta’s contracts related to the Alberta SuperNet have these characteristics.
 In 2001, the government entered into a series of long-term contracts to build and operate the SuperNet, a telecommunications network that provides capacity for high-speed broadband services to rural Albertans.

 The SuperNet is not the Internet.
 It provides the infrastructure for the delivery of Internet services to rural Albertans, as well as the underlying connectivity to enable public sector services across the province.
 See Appendix A for further details on the background and history of the SuperNet.
-Department management has estimated total government spending to construct and operate the SuperNet to be over the contract to be $1 billion.
+Department management has estimated total government spending to construct and operate the SuperNet to be $1 billion.